-John Swett (John1), born in England about 1603, was an inhabitant of Charlestown, Mass., in 1649, and is called on Church records "son of John of Newbury."
+John Swett (John1), born in England in 1608, was an inhabitant of Charlestown, Mass., in 1649, and is called on Church records "son of John of Newbury."
 He was a shoemaker.
 Constable in 1650.
 He married (1) Mercy, dau. of Faithful and Suretrust (Starr) Rouse of Charlestown, who died 13 Feb.
 1685-6, (2) Jane (Hodges?).
-He died 18 May 1693, aged 90.
+He died 18 May 1693, aged 84.
 His will, dated 22 March 1687-8 gives legacies to his brothers Joseph and Stephen and to his daughter-in-law Jane Hodges.
-It may be inferred that the following children had died.1613: John Swett, Jr., son of John Swett of Newbury, was born about 1613, not 1603 as Stackpole has it.
-The year of his birth is computed from his age at death.
+It may be inferred that the following children had died.1608: John Swett, Jr., son of John Swett of Newbury, was was baptised in New Buckenham, Norwich, on 10 June 1608 (source: Norfolk Baptisms).
+He was not born in 1603 as Stackpole has it.
 Stackpole says he died 18 May 1693 "aged 90", but the vital records of Charlestown, Massachusetts, have "John Sweat, shoemaker, near 80, died May 18, 1693."
+Based on the baptismal records, he was 84 years old.

 [ ] Benjamin, bapt.
 29 Nov.
 1659, "son of John Swett of church of Newbury."